The Colossus and Other Poems

-The Colossus and Other Poems is a poetry collection by American poet Sylvia Plath, first published by Heinemann, in 1960.
+The Colossus and Other Poems is a poetry collection by American poet Sylvia Plath, first published by Heinemann, on 31st October 1960 in England and by Alfred A. Knopf on 14 May 1962 in the US.
 It is the only volume of poetry by Plath that was published before her death in 1963.

 Contents

-The list below includes the poems in the US version of the collection, published by Heinemann in 1960.
-This omits several poems from the first UK edition, published by Faber and Faber in 1967, including five of the seven sections of "Poem for a Birthday", only two of which ("Flute Notes from a Reedy Pond" and "The Stones") are included in the US edition.
+The list below includes the poems from the UK version of the collection.
+Ten poems marked with an * were omitted from the US edition, published two years later, including five of the seven sections of "Poem for a Birthday", only two of which ("Flute Notes from a Reedy Pond" and "The Stones") are included in the US edition.

 The title The Colossus comes from "Kolossus" a character who appeared in the ouija board games of Plath and Ted Hughes directing her to write poems on certain topics.